-- ecagent_start or /etc/init.d/ecagent start Run this command to start the agent service or daemon.
-For example: To start a stopped agent, issue ecagent_start and the agent will be detected automatically and reappear in the Cluster Manager agent list in the web interface. - ecagent_stop or /etc/init.d/ecagent_stop Run this command to stop the agent service or daemon.
-For example: To delete a agent permanently, issue ecagent_stop and then delete the agent from the Cluster Manager agent list in the web interface. - ecagent_restart or /etc/init.d/ecagent restart Run this command to stop and then start the agent service or daemon.
+- ecagent\start or /etc/init.d/ecagent\start-Run this command to start the agent service or daemon.
+For example: To start a stopped agent, issue ecagent\start, and the agent will be detected automatically and reappear in the Cluster Manager agent list in the web interface. - ecagent\stop or /etc/init.d/ecagent stop-Run this command to stop the agent service or daemon.
+For example: To delete an agent permanently, issue ecagent\stop and then delete the agent from the Cluster Manager agent list in the web interface. - ecagent\restart or /etc/init.d/ecagent restart-Run this command to stop and then start the agent service or daemon.